Kevingd2k3/Pursuit-Guidance-Logic-Missile-Simulation/README.md

 ##  License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-"""

-# Write the content to README.md (Overwrites existing file to ensure cleanliness)
-with open("README.md", "w", encoding="utf-8") as f:
-    f.write(readme_content)

-print("✅ README.md has been successfully updated with the new text and LaTeX equations!")

 ## 📂 Project Structure